airyhq/airy/docs/docs/api/websocket.md

 ### `component.updated`

-This event sends real-time updates on components events.
-It includes the current installation status of a component.
+Includes the current status of a component

 **Sample payload**